Velcin/dashLDAviz/README.md

 This is a visualization tool for LDA model using DASH.

-The full list of packages is normally listed in the requirements file: `install -r requirements.txt`
+The full list of packages is normally listed in the requirements file: `pip install -r requirements.txt`

 Of course, you need to install Jupyter notebook / lab before.